html-extract/hext/scripts/github-actions/npm/assets/README.md

 * `var html = new hext.Html("<html>...</html>")` -> internal object
 * `var rule = new hext.Rule("...")` -> internal object
 * `var result = rule.extract(html)` -> Array of plain JS-objects
+* `rule.extract` has a second optional parameter `max_searches` which is of type unsigned int.
+The search for matching elements is aborted after this limit is reached.
+The default is 0, which never aborts.

 ```
 const hext = require('hext');